 Still, there are almost 1,000 people on the organization’s waiting list seeking tutoring help to learn English as a second language through Phillips’ program, improve computer literacy skills, become a U.S. citizen, obtain or advance in their employment or acquire their general education diploma or achieve a number of other objectives.
 Fifty-one are studying to become U.S. citizens.

 Phillips said she doesn’t even have to publicize through traditional means anymore.

-“I get calls from Healthy Communities Coalition clients living in Fernley that are eager to learn English,” she said.
+“I received calls from Healthy Communities Coalition clients living in other counties that are eager to learn English,” she said.

-“Donors very often are very specific where they want their money to go, so they’ll say, ‘This can’t go to salaries or stipends,’ ” Draiss said.
+“Donors very often are very specific where they want their money to go, so they’ll say, ‘This can’t go to salaries or stipends,’ ” Phillips said.
 “That is starting to shift in philanthropy.”

 Phillips’ impact has been felt far and wide in part due to the pandemic.

-“Prior to COVID, the name of the organization was the ESL In-Home Program of Northern Nevada,” she said.
+“Prior to COVID, the name of the organization was the ESL In-Home Program in the State of Nevada,” she said.
 “Carson City kept growing into Washoe County until finally it was in Northern Nevada.
 Now we’re in all of Nevada and 36 other states and 22 foreign countries.
 We have an application in Ghana.
 We have a tutor in Australia teaching a woman living in Peru.”

 The international network has crossed boundaries of simply teaching English.
 It means teaching customs, she said.